 Authors: Donald A. Kubik, Barbara Nygaard, A. James Henderson

 Acid-gas scavenging films (AGS) have existed in two forms, both with fillers that chemically react to reduce diffusion of acid-gases into sealed bags.
 These provide corrosion protection from acid-gases exterior to the package.
 They have no effect on corrosion in the presence of humidity and oxygen inside the enclosure.
 One form, called AGS-Cu in this paper, is opaque and contains copper and carbon particles.
-The other, called AGS, uses transparent inorganic oxide fillers, primarily to mitigate tarnishing of silver and silverware.
-A new technology combines AGS and Vapor Corrosion Inhibitor additives (VCI and VPI) for superior corrosion protection of multiple metals from the effects of internal humidity and external acid-gases.
-Test data show that combined VCI & AGS give best corrosion protection for a wider range of metals and atmospheric contaminants than VCI and AGS alone.
-Corrosion testing should consider the confounding effects of VCI, AGS and desiccation.
+The other, called AGS, uses transparent inorganic oxide fillers primarily to mitigate the tarnishing of silver and silverware.
+New technology combines AGS and Vapor Corrosion Inhibitor additives (VCI and VPI) for superior corrosion protection of multiple metals from the effects of internal humidity and external acid gases.
+Test data show that combined VCI & AGS give the best corrosion protection for a wider range of metals and atmospheric contaminants than VCI and AGS alone.
+Corrosion testing should consider the confounding effects of VCI, AGS, and desiccation.
 Read more.

 “Corrosion Protection of Flanges, Valves and Welded Joints: Application Experience”

 Authors: (NTIC) Efim Ya Lyublinski, Monique Posner, Yefim Vaks, Terry Natale, Gautam Ramdas, Eugene Friedman; (Petrobras, Brazil) Marcelo Schultz; (Zerust® Prevenção, Brazil) Ronnie Singh, (NIKKA Industries Co., LTD., Japan) Keiji Uemura